BenKite/ml-tools/README.md

 Ben Kite

-This directory is my collection of useful tools for evaluating and comparing machine learning models.
+This directory is my collection of tools for machine learning models.
 Everything written here is meant for use with sklearn models.
+However, the ultimate goal with this repo is to eventually provide scripts that work with a variety of machine learning libraries.
 Everything was written in Python 3.5.

 The following packages are required:
 - sklearn